Chutz

 Standard Ligatures: fi fl

 Case conversion for monotonic Greek: ΆΈΉΊΌΎΏ.
-Greek uppercase accented characters lose their tonos accent and retain only dieresis in All Caps and Small Caps modes.
+Greek uppercase accented characters lose their tonos accent and retain only dieresis in All Caps mode.
 Turned on by default.
 If you need tonos accents in All Caps then turn off Contextual Alternates (calt) feature.

-Localized Forms: 29 character substitutions for Azeri, Bulgarian, Catalan, Dutch, German, Kazakh, Macedonian, Moldavian, Polish, Romanian, Serbian, Tatar, Turkish.
+Localized Forms: Characters substituted by their adapted alternate form for Azeri, Bulgarian, Catalan, Dutch, German, Kazakh, Macedonian, Moldavian, Polish, Romanian, Serbian, Tatar, Turkish languages.

 Languages